Garbage Pail Kids (TV series): Episodes

-DVD release
+Home media

-Paramount Home Entertainment released Garbage Pail Kids: The Complete Series on Region 1 DVD on April 4, 2006.
+Paramount Home Entertainment released the series on DVD on April 4, 2006, marking the show's debut in the United States.

 Controversy

 CBS directly produced the series and ordered an entire season, heavily promoting it in the run-up to the 1987–88 season.
 However, it was abruptly pulled a few days before its debut, and (just like Little Muppet Monsters) was replaced with an extra half-hour of Muppet Babies, which was expanded to 90 minutes in order to fill the timeslot after Garbage Pail Kids was pulled from the schedule.

 CBS removed the series from their schedule, following protests from Action for Children's Television, the National Coalition on Television Violence, and the Christian Leaders for Responsible Television (a part of the American Family Association).
 The reasons given were that the series ridiculed the disabled and glorified violence, along with the claim that the program was effectively a program-length commercial for the Garbage Pail Kids trading cards.

 Some advertisers, such as Nabisco, McDonald's and Crayola also pulled out, either due to pressure from interest groups, or because they were unable to pre-screen the series from advanced tapes.

 A few CBS affiliates, such as WIBW-TV in Topeka, Kansas, KOTV in Tulsa, Oklahoma, WBNS-TV in Columbus, Ohio, KHOU-TV in Houston, Texas and KREM-TV in Spokane, Washington made known they would not carry the series on their stations, notifying CBS of their pre-emptions weeks in advance of the debut.

 Despite not airing in the United States, the series did air internationally, including in Spain, Italy, France, Germany, and the United Kingdom, among other countries.